 divaricate[dī var′i kāt′, di-]

-Origin: ; from Classical Latin divaricatus, past participle of divaricare, to spread apart ; from dis-, apart + varicare, to straddle: see prevaricate
+Origin of divaricate; from Classical Latin divaricatus, past participle of divaricare, to spread apart ; from dis-, apart + varicare, to straddle: see prevaricate

-- Biology Branching or spreading widely from a point or axis, as branches or on an insect's wings; diverging.
+- Biology Branching or spreading widely from a point or axis, as the branches of a tree or shrub; diverging.

 - Relating to a separation of two bones normally adjacent or attached but not located in a joint; distatic.